 The Lactose Myth

-Over my two decades or more of experience speaking to people about goat milk, I have learned that there are many misconceptions and beliefs about lactose intolerance.
+Over 20 years, or more, of speaking to people about goat milk, I have learned that there are many misconceptions and beliefs about lactose intolerance.
+With this post, it is my intent to bring you clarity and even more knowledge about the incredible milk sugar, lactose.

-It is stories like this that bring misinformation to those who struggle with consuming dairy.
-I have spoken with so many people who have challenges digesting dairy.
-If this is you, I feel you as I too have challenges digesting dairy.
+It is stories like this movie scene that bring misinformation to those who struggle with consuming dairy.
+Over the years I have spoken with many people who have challenges digesting dairy.
+If this is you, I feel you.
+I too have challenges digesting dairy.

 These challenges are often lumped into one category, Lactose Intolerance.